taterboom/PromptSnippets/README.md

 Create variable snippets in the management panel.
 You can open the panel by clicking the extension icon.

 Type `/` in any input box, and select the snippets, use `Tab` to navigate between variables and fill them.

+## TODO

+- [ ] Input popup box with the variables needed when calling the snippet
+- [ ] Fill variables with the same name
+- [ ] Import & Export